youniaogu/referer-setter/README.md

 ## Referer Setter

-After install and build by yarn, load build folder use chrome extension.
+After install and build by yarn, use chrome extension to load build folder.